dbt

 Data modeling…the perfect balance between art and science, chaos and structure, and pain and joy 😂.
 At the end of the day, there are many ways to model your data and get it in a place that’s best suited for your business needs.
 Your downstream use cases, data warehouse, raw source data, and the skills of your data team will all help determine which data modeling approach is most appropriate for your business.

-This page is going to cover the four most common types of data modeling techniques we see used by modern analytics teams (relational, dimensional, entity-relationship, and data vault models), what they are at a high level, and how to unpack which one is most appropriate for your organization.
+This page is going to cover some of the most common types of data modeling techniques we see used by modern analytics teams (relational, dimensional, entity-relationship, and data vault models), what they are at a high level, and how to unpack which one is most appropriate for your organization.

 Relational model